Here are 3 ways advanced Pinterest marketing strategies can super focus your blogging efforts, save time and supercharge your traffic.

 That does not feel like marketing, it feels like spraying and praying.

-Well Tailwind has an answer to that too… Tribes!
+Well Tailwind has an answer to that too… Communities!

 Tribes are where you can find people who are sharing posts similar to yours AND who are also interested in marketing on Pinterest enough to follow the rules of their tribe.
 These people feel much more business oriented and effective.

-Once you join a Tribe you can post YOUR pictures to it and then Tribe members share them on their boards.
+Once you join a Community you can post YOUR pictures to it and then Community members share them on their boards.
 Here are a few posts that I have shared…

 Those bolded numbers mean that about 60 people have scheduled my pins to go out on their Tailwind shares.
 These are ones that I will see traffic to my website over time!